INVEST-flagship/Vaalavuo-Sirnio-2022-Jobs-against-poverty-A-fixed-effects-analysis-on-the-link-between-gaining-empl/README.md

 The full article can be found at: https://www.tandfonline.com/doi/full/10.1080/14616696.2022.2088821

+##About authors

+Maria Vaalavuo, PhD, is a research manager at the Finnish Institute for Health and Welfare.
+Her research interests include social and health inequalities, social sustainabil- ity, and comparative welfare state research.
+Her research has been published in Euro- pean Sociological Review, Journal of European Social Policy, and Labour Economics.

+Outi Sirniö, PhD, is a senior researcher at the Finnish Institute for Health and Welfare.
+She has widely studied intergenerational transmission processes and edu- cational inequalities.
+Her research has been published in European Sociological Review, Social Forces, and Advances in Life Course Research.

 ## Output examples

 <img width="577" alt="Screenshot 2022-08-11 at 12 07 26" src="https://user-images.githubusercontent.com/75479046/184100855-637eac3e-e45c-47aa-8718-c2c41ad42c63.png">